 The section after the heading is formal salutations and greetings, where you will address the person you are writing to.
 The best approach is to directly address the hiring manager.
 In this case, a formal salutation is appropriate.

-For example, you can say “Dear Ms. Smith” or “Dear John Doe.”
+You can say “Dear Ms. Smith” or “Dear John Doe.”
 This demonstrates that you have made efforts to find the relevant person’s name and have already researched the company.
 Additionally, it gives a personal touch to your letter, enhancing your standing.

-Note: There are several ways you can find the hiring manager’s name if it is not obvious.
+There are several ways you can find the hiring manager’s name if it is not obvious.
 The simplest solution is to check the job posting to see if it is mentioned there.
 Usually, the organizations have the names of their team members on their websites.
-You can search the company’s website or LinkedIn page to see if it lists their name.
+You can search the company’s website or LinkedIn page to see if it lists its name.
 If you cannot find the name via these methods, an appropriate way to handle the situation would be to contact the HR department and ask for the name of the specific hiring person.

 Introduction